Techumseh/Hiphopasaurus/README.md

 ## Project Description

-This is an mobile first web application to settle the long unanswered question "Where do you want to go eat?".
-Using the Zomato API the user will be able to search nearby restaurants and search menus
+This is an mobile first web application to to search music artists and return information about them including Artist Photo
+Artist Bio
+Artist Musicography
+Genre
+Link to artist on music store platform

 ## API and Data Sample